-Dr. Matthews has restored hundreds of dental implants in more than 25 years of restorative dentistry experience.
+Dr. Matthews has restored hundreds of dental implants with more than 35 years of restorative dentistry experience.
 Dental implants allow us to replace missing teeth with results that look and feel incredibly natural.
 An alternative to traditional dentures, dental implants often yield permanent results that are so much like your natural teeth you may have a tough time telling the difference!

 Dental Implant Procedure

-Dental implants and restorations can be a terrific choice for replacing missing teeth or anchoring loose dentures or partials and can provide a natural and comfortable way to improve a patient’s bite, smile, and confidence.
+Dental implants and restorations can be a great option for replacing missing teeth or anchoring loose dentures or partials and can provide a natural and comfortable way to improve a patient’s bite, smile, and confidence.
 After examination, medical and dental history review, radiographs, and photos, we will determine if implants are right for you.

-A dental implant is a surgical grade, titanium post that is shaped like a tooth root.
-They are placed under the gums where the natural tooth was originally and then allowed to integrate into the patient’s jaw before being used to replace teeth or anchor dentures.
-The placement is usually simply done with local anesthetic and the procedure is often described as being less traumatic than a tooth extraction.
-There is seldom much pain or discomfort involved.
-Patients are usually often surprised at how easy the procedure is.
+A dental implant is a surgical grade, titanium root form.
+They have threads and are screwed into the bone where the natural tooth were and then allowed to integrate into the patient’s bone before being used to replace teeth or anchor dentures.
+The placement is often done with local anesthetic.
+There is seldom much pain or discomfort post op.

-The result is often a tooth that is as secure and aesthetically pleasing as the original tooth.
+The result is often a tooth that looks and functions like the original tooth.
 Implants typically have over a 95% success rate.
 Poor hygiene, smoking, certain medical conditions, trauma, grinding, and clenching are some of the factors that may lead to implant failure.
 Dr. Matthews and his staff will review these factors with you and determine the possible influence in your specific situation.